P05B4

 Frequently asked questions

-What is the difference between P05B3 and P05B4?
+What is the difference between the open and low coolant pump codes?

-P05B3 indicates an open circuit (no current path), while P05B4 indicates a low voltage or short-to-ground condition on the same control circuit.
+The open code indicates no current path in the control circuit, while P05B4 indicates a low voltage or short-to-ground condition on that same circuit.

 Can the PCM be damaged by a short-to-ground on the pump circuit?

-Most PCMs have internal protection for their output drivers, but a sustained hard short can stress the driver and cause permanent PCM damage.
-Diagnose promptly.
+Most PCMs protect their output drivers, but a sustained hard short can stress the driver and cause permanent damage, so diagnose promptly.

 Why does the fuse keep blowing?

 A repeatedly blown fuse confirms a hard short to ground in the circuit.
-Do not keep replacing fuses without tracing and repairing the short first.
+Trace and repair the short before replacing any more fuses.

 Is this code always caused by the pump itself?

-No. Wiring harness shorts are equally common.
-Always inspect the full circuit before condemning the pump.
+No. Wiring harness shorts are equally common, so inspect the full circuit before condemning the pump.

 Disabling P05B4 in software